 Mark led efforts on Vancouver's North Shore since 2009 to restore over 70kms of severely degraded trail through his creation and management of the highly successful Trail Adoption Plan (TAP) and the original North Shore Arc'teryx Trail Builder Academy.
 He has managed, trained and led teams of professional and volunteer builders on a number of critical trail rehabilitation projects and new construction.

 .Working with Forest Management students at British Columbia Institute of Technology (BCIT) in 2015, Mark collaborated to develop best practices for site restoration and ecological revitalization.
 He continues his work to create effective resource management strategies including evolving assessment protocols.
 Most recently, Mark worked with Tara Llanes to create barrier free aMTB Guidelines.
-Most recently, Mark has released a series of construction schematics for advanced TTFs and a field guide for Advanced MTB Construction & Design principles for participants in the Level 2 course.
+In 2018, Mark created a series of construction schematics for advanced TTFs contained within a field guide for Advanced MTB Construction & Design principles available for participants in the Level 2 course.
 Mark is a certified professional in Danger Tree Assessment and Chainsaw Safety, including employee and volunteer safety management.